bruno-orengo/Game-of-Life/README.md

 Just compile the main.c file and run the program.
 Make sure to follow the menu options and that's it.

+`Row Size:` Number of rows.
+`Columns size:` Number of columns.
+*Rate of new generations:* Rate in which new generations will be created; measured in seconds.
+*Number of generations to be stable:* Sets the amount of generations in which the program will stop if the population remains the same.
+`Limit generations:` Choose wheter or not to set a max number of generations.
+*Max number of generations:* Sets the max number of generations if the previous option was 'y'.

 ## Example

 **Title Screen:**